Fat pope, thin pope: Other contexts

-Some use the phrase solely in a literal way.
+The phrase has been used in a literal way solely about weight, at times incorporating other factors.
 According to a Roman legend, a fat pope with the letter R in his surname would be followed by a thin pope with no R but at least one letter I in his last name, and who is in turn to be followed by a fat pope with the letter R; this was said to be true from Pius IX to Paul VI.
-The phrase has also been used to describe the same pendulum phenomenon occurring among Harvard University presidents, with the scientists Charles William Eliot and James B. Conant flanking the humanist A. Lawrence Lowell, and in American presidential executive styles.
+The phrase has also been used to describe the same pendulum phenomenon occurring among Harvard University presidents (with the scientists Charles William Eliot and James B. Conant flanking the humanist A. Lawrence Lowell) and, according to historian Lewis L. Gould, in American presidential executive styles.